Wireless broadband deals

 How secure is wireless broadband?

-You’ll need to make sure your wireless router is secure because it links to other devices in your home.
-You might want to change the default password as hackers have been known to target these.
-But make sure you choose a strong password and keep it safe.
+Your wireless router will likely come with an encryption key to protect your network, but you might want to change the default password as hackers have been known to target these.
+Make sure you choose a strong password and keep it safe.

-Don't share your password with others.
+Avoid sharing your password with people outside your household.
 If your router offers the option, create a guest wireless network and allow visitors and friends to use it.
 This helps keep your network safe from any of their devices that might be infected with malware.
-You can also use the guest network for any of your own less-secure connected smart devices, making it harder for hackers to access the rest of your network.

-How can I compare broadband services in my area?
+How can I compare the best wireless broadband in my area?

 Frequently asked questions